Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 ### June 1, 2024

-Coded the beginnings of the side bar to swap out skills and made is half work, jason bug fixed everything else with me in a call.
+Coded the beginnings of the side bar to swap out skills and made it half work, jason bug fixed everything else with me in a call.